gSMS sensor

 Since the gSMS sensor has been developed for long-term outdoor usage it is equipped with a power saving function.
 After 70 minutes, it will turn off the LEDs, WiFi and uplink and will enter a hibernation mode where only data is recorded.
 To gain access to the sensors interface either the wired ethernet connection has to be used, or the sensor has to be restarted by powercycling the sensor.

-The sensor is supplied with mounting clamps that can be used to attach the sensor to any pole that has a diameter of 50 mm.
-It is advised to mount the sensor with the connector facing down to ensure no moisture can seep through the hole in the front of the sensor where the PTH sensor is located.
+The tilted side of the metal cabinet for mounting the solar panel.
+While placing the gSMS, it is advised to mount the sensor with the connector facing down to ensure no moisture can seep through the hole in the front of the sensor where the PTH sensor is located.

 Battery monitoring